Pinghsuanlin/personalSite/projects/regression/linearRegression.md

 # Linear Regression
 **_Linear Regression is the oldest, most basic predictive modeling (or supervised learning) technique_**

-## Regression Assumptions:
-* Linear in parameters
-* Mean of residuals is zero
-* Homoscedasticity
-* No autocorrelation
-* IVs and residuals are not correlated
-* n> number of parameters
-* Variance of IVs > 0
-* No perfect multicollinearity
-* No specification bias
-* Errors are normally distributed

 ### Data Description
 Wages dataset is a simulated dataset based on a real dataset published in Data Analysis using Regression and Multilevel/Hierarchical Models by Andrew Gelman and Jennifer Hill